-I don’t know you personally, but if you are in any way like me, you tend to have a lot of ideas.
+I don’t know about you, but I tend to have lots of business ideas.

 The truth is we are constantly changing.
 Most of the times that growth is small, so gradual we don’t even notice it.
 Other times is more abrupt.
 We can feel the growing pains both physically and energetically, in our bones as much as in our psyche.